-Lake Turkana, formerly know as Lake Rudolph, has earned the name "The Jade Sea" due to its' incredible ever changing hues of blues and greens.
+Lake Turkana, formerly known as Lake Rudolph, has earned the name "The Jade Sea" due to its' incredible ever-changing hues of blues and greens.
 It spans a vast length of 290KMS and is primarily fed by the Omo River flowing in from Ethiopia.
 It is the world's largest permanent desert lake and the world's largest alkaline lake.
 By volume, it is the world's fourth largest salt lake after the Caspian Sea.
 The Lake Turkana area is regarded by many anthropologists as the cradle of humankind due to the abundance of hominid fossils discovered in the area.
 A visit to the lake is a must and is approximately 50KMS from the camp.

-TOUR THE CHALBI DESERT
+THE CHALBI DESERT

 The Chalbi (meaning bare & salty in the Gabra dialect) is easily accessed from Koros Camp and is well worth a visit.
 Please do note, however, that it is only accessible during the dry season (by road).
 During the rainy season, the desert morphs into a massive lake!

 Mount Kulal is an eroded-down extinct volcano located slightly east of Lake Turkana.
 Take a drive up the mountain where you will ascend from 800 meters to 2,300 meters above sea level.
-Temperatures drop dramatically as one approaches the top, cold enough for the Clematis Vitalba ('old man's beard') to thrive in the rain forest.
+Temperatures drop dramatically as one approaches the top, cool enough for the Clematis Vitalba ('old man's beard') to thrive in the alpine forest.
 The drive from Koros takes you approximately 2 hours one way.
 On a clear day, vistas down onto the lake are breathtaking!